What are the Nielson Ratings?

 The fourth number shows how the episode fared against all of the other programs shown for the week.

-So for the above example, which is for The Stringer episode, we can see that it drew a little over 13 million viewers.
+So for the above example, which is for The Stringer episode, we can see that it drew 13.8 million viewers.
 26 percent of the television sets on at the time were tuned to the show, which won its time slot for the night and placed 15th for the week.